Cyclones Game Preview: vs. Kalamazoo

 Home Cookin': The Cyclones are the top team in the ECHL this season, posting a record of 11-1-1-0, and outscoring teams, 50-27, at Heritage Bank Center.
 Cincinnati tied an ECHL record with 30 home wins last season against just two regulation losses, and they outscored teams, 155-73, on home ice, which was the lowest goals-against at home in the League.

-Johnny on the Spot!: Cyclones forward Ben Johnson had a pair of goals and two assists in Friday's 5-2 win over the Kalamazoo Wings, and now has points in four-straight games (3g, 5a), and in 11 of his 12 (6g, 9a).

-Deuces Wild: Forward Justin Vaive recorded his third two-goal game of the season in Friday's 5-2 win over the Kalamazoo Wings, and he also added an assist for his fifth multi-point effort of the season.

-Comeback Kids: The Cyclones posted their second two-goal comeback in the span of a week with a 3-2 win over the Kalamazoo Wings on Wednesday night.
-Cincinnati overcame a 2-0 deficit to take down the Indy Fuel, 3-2, last Tuesday, and now have seven come-from-behind wins on the season, including three from two-goals down.
+Comeback Kids: The Cyclones posted their second two-goal comeback in the span of a week with a 3-2 win over the Kalamazoo Wings last Wednesday night.
+Cincinnati overcame a 2-0 deficit to take down the Indy Fuel, 3-2, on December 3, and now have seven come-from-behind wins on the season, including three from two-goals down.
 Additionally, Cincinnati is 6-2-0-0 when trailing after the first period.

-Setup Man: Cyclones defenseman Tobie Bisson played a crucial part in Wednesday's 3-2 overtime win against Kalamazoo.
-He scored the game-tying goal midway through the third period, and assisted on Brady Vail's overtime winner.
-He now has a pair of goals and seven assists on the season, and has multi-point efforts on three occasions.

 Luukkonen Named ECHL Goaltender of the Month: Cyclones goaltender Ukko-Pekka Luukkonen has been named the recipient of the Warrior Hockey / ECHL Goaltender of the Month for November.
 The rookie sensation posted a record of 6-2-1-0 and a 1.88 goals-against average along with a .925 save percentage.
 Hailing from Espoo, FIN, Luukkonen allowed more than two goals on just three occasions, and stopped 22 or more shots in seven of his nine contests.
 His month was highlighted by back-to-back shutouts on November 14 and 16, stopping all 22 shots he faced in a 1-0 win over the Allen Americans, before steering aside all 23 shots he faced in a 5-0 win over the Ft.
 Wayne Komets two nights later.
 Drafted by the Buffalo Sabres, Cincinnati's National Hockey League (NHL) affiliate, in the second round of the 2017 NHL Entry Draft, Luukkonen ranks second in the ECHL with a 1.82 GAA and is sixth in save percentage at .927.